Regulation and Frontier Housing Supply: Results

-For each building we estimate the regulatory tax rate based on \eqref{eq:RTRu} and its lower bounds based on \eqref{eq:RTboundest} with a nearby building defined as any building within distance $d\in \{0.25\text{km}, 0.5\text{km}, 1\text{km}\}$.
-The mean number of buildings within 0.25km, 0.5km, and 1km is 10, 29, and 80 respectively.
-The existing home price regression yields an estimate of 0.0016 for $\kappa_T$, as reported in Appendix \ref{ap:timeeffects}.
+In this section, we demonstrate that the regulatory tax is substantial by estimating its mean, standard deviation, and lower bounds.
+For each building we estimate the upper bound (based on \eqref{eq:RTRu}) and lower bounds (based on \eqref{eq:RTboundest}) for the mean regulatory tax rate.
+Recall that the upper bound is simply the point estimate.
+The lower bounds use nearby buildings within distance $d\in \{\text{1km, 2km, 3km, 4km}\}$.
+To recall, we restrict the set of comparison buildings used in the construction of the lower bound to those lying within a certain radius, both because our bound is based on a first order approximation and because we prefer to be conservative in restricting the distribution of preferences, that is, we do not assume that the distribution of preferences over quality and locational amenities is identical across all locations.
+The mean number of buildings within 1km, 2km, 3km, and 4km is 80, 195, 315, and 435 respectively.\footnote{Four kilometers is large enough to cover the entire locality in which a building is located in most cases.} The existing home price regression yields an estimate of 0.0016 for $\kappa_T$, as reported in Appendix \ref{ap:timeeffects}.
 The estimated mean value of $\kappa_{Si}$ is $0.65$, with standard deviation $0.35$.